Inside: Feel stuck in the rat race of paycheck to paycheck living? Try these 7 money goals to finally get ahead in life and reach your biggest dreams.

-If it doesn’t work, you are only out the time you spent trying something new.
-At least you tried.
+If it doesn’t work, that’s ok.
 You’ll still spend the same money with the repair guy.

 Always Have Two Money Goals

-When we are faced with a money goal that feels tedious, it’s often hard to stay focused and intense enough to see the goal through to the end.
-But if you have a second goal waiting on the other side of that first goal, that can give you something positive to keep you on track.
+When with a money goal that feels tedious, it’s hard to stay focused on seeing the goal through to the end.
+But having a second (more fun) goal can be just what you need to stay on track.

-For example, let’s say that your tedious goal is to pay off a mountain of debt.
-With the average credit card debt in our country around $10,000 (source), it’s likely to take a while to get that paid off.
+For example, let’s say that your tedious goal is to pay off debt.
+With the average credit card debt around $10,000 (source), it’ll take a while to get that paid off.
 Knowing that you can take a fun vacation once your debt is paid off will keep you going.

 The B Word

 You probably don’t like it, but this list wouldn’t be complete without using the word “budget”.
-Even if you can’t handle the thought of a full on budget where you tell every single dollar what to do (it’s fun if you think of it that way…you’re the commander and your little soldier dollars work for you!), do a mini budget.
+If you can’t handle the thought of telling every single dollar what to do, make a mini budget.

-Start with just one part of your budget that you’d like to get under control.
+What part of your budget would you like to get under control?
 Do you eat out more than you’d like?
 Keep track of how much you spend on dining out all week.
 Then next week, challenge yourself to save some of that money.
 Pick an amount that seems doable, but stretches you just enough to keep yourself interested.

-If you tend to use your debit card for most of your spending, I highly recommend Mint.com as a budgeting site.
-It automatically dumps your transactions into the proper category so you can see where your money is going at a glance.
-It takes little effort on your part to set up, and the bars turn yellow and red as you approach the limit you have set for a certain category.
+If you tend to use your debit card for most of your spending, I recommend Mint.com.
+It automatically categorizes your spending so you can see where your money is going at a glance.
+It takes little effort on your part to set up, but the info is worth it.

 Even if you only choose a couple of money goals from this list, you can slowly begin to improve your situation.
 Small change can become big change over time if you have a great attitude and the drive to succeed!